 - Do you want multi-store functionality?
 This is a feature in Magento that allows you to run several different websites on the same backend.

-Some examples of customizations that customers have requested in the past include: live preview of personalized/customizable products, automatic subscription for products, saving quotes/estimates (included in Enterprise edition but not in Community), additional fields added to the checkout or account creating process, trigger email campaigns for abandoned carts and other situations, separate login/pricing for wholesale customers, call for quote pricing only, custom forms and contact pages.
+Some examples of customizations that customers have requested in the past include: automatic subscription for products, additional fields added to the checkout or account creating process, separate login/pricing for wholesale customers, call for quote pricing only, custom forms and contact pages.
 The sky is the limit…and your budget of course!

-We’ve had Magento new builds take anywhere from 15-500 hours, so you can see that the answers to these questions do make a big difference.
+We’ve had Magento 2 builds take anywhere from 100 to 1000+ hours, so you can see that the answers to these questions do make a big difference.